RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 ## What's MTH 350 all about?

 The algebra and arithmetic we learn in school are full of facts that students tend to accept without question.
-In MTH 350, we will **discover the real truths behind many of these**, and then try to see **how far we can bend the rules we discover before they break**.
+In MTH 350, we will **discover the real rules behind much of algebra**, and then try to see **how far we can bend the rules that we discover before they break**.

 MTH 350 takes on two big questions in mathematics: